spinnaker/spinnaker.github.io/guides/developer/plugin-creators.md

 ```
 ## Create Stage Class

-The stage itself needs to implement the `[SimpleStage](https://github.com/spinnaker/orca/blob/ab89a0d7f847205ccd62e70f8a714040a8621ee7/orca-api/src/main/java/com/netflix/spinnaker/orca/api/SimpleStage.java)` interface.
-The two methods that we need to implement are `getName` and `execute`.
+The stage itself needs to implement the [SimpleStage][SimpleStageLink] interface.
+The two
+methods that we need to implement are `getName` and `execute`.

 **getName**
 `getName` is a method that tells Spinnaker what the name of the stage is.

 **execute**
 `execute` is the meat of the stage. `execute` takes in a `SimpleStageInput` that will take in as a generic the class that was created earlier for stage input. `execute` will return a `SimpleStageOutput` that has our `Output` and `Context` classes. `SimpleStageOutput` also needs to know the status of the stage.
-This is where the `[SimpleStageStatus](https://github.com/spinnaker/orca/blob/ab89a0d7f847205ccd62e70f8a714040a8621ee7/orca-api/src/main/java/com/netflix/spinnaker/orca/api/SimpleStageStatus.java)` comes into play.
+This is where the [SimpleStageStatus][SimpleStageStatusLink] comes into play.
 Currently stages can be in the following states:

 1. Terminal → the stage failed
 2. Running → the stage is still executing